 1. Pay property taxes on time

-In Costa Rica, the municipality where your land is located will be able to tell you by the end of February by phone how much the property taxes will be for the whole year.
+The municipality where your property is located will be able to tell you by the end of February by phone how much the property taxes will be for the whole year.
+Pay these taxes once a year!

 2. Fenced.

 Have your property fenced at all times.
-It’s amazing how many properties are not property fenced or the fence is not maintained.
+It’s amazing how many properties are improperly fenced, or the fence is not maintained.

 3. Cleaned

-Have your property cleaned at least twice a year, before and after the rainy season.
+Have your property cleaned/chopped at least twice yearly, before and after the rainy season.

 4. Check on the property

 Ask someone you trust (and pay for it) to check on the property at least twice a year.
-You want to make sure it is still fenced, clean, and without squatters.
-Ask for photos with the date on the photo, every camera can do that.
+You want to ensure it is still fenced, clean, and without squatters.
+Ask for photos with the date on the photo; every camera can do that.

 Squatter rights

-Squatters get squatter rights only when they have been living on the land for 10 years.
-After 10 years, they can claim possession.
-Possession needs to be proven by the neighbors.
+To obtain squatter rights, possession must be proven by a declaration for the neighbors that the squatter has lived there for 10 years uninterrupted.
 Most squatters will only invade abandoned farms and not smaller building lots.
 But once the squatters move onto your land, they are very difficult to get rid of.
-Even though they cannot prove ownership.

-There are quite a few large cases like Haseltine’s and some even famous shootouts between owners and squatters in the Pavones area in the South Pacific.
-The reason to purchase land from an established real estate agent in the area, so you can follow the agent’s recommendations.
+In the past, there were quite a few large cases like Haseltine’s and some even famous shootouts between owners and squatters in the Pavones area in the South Pacific.
+Nonetheless, it rarely happens within the Central Valley anymore.

 Warning